senadenizavukat/CS412_FinalProect/README.md

 Dropped irrelevant columns like URLs and contact information.
 Converted numerical and boolean columns into appropriate data types (e.g., int, float).
 Applied one-hot encoding to categorical features and extracted meaningful text features using TF-IDF vectorization for user biographies and captions.
+Tried models like BERT and FastText for more efficient word embedding-based classification.
+These models help improve the quality of predictions by capturing different aspects of the data.
+However, because of technical incapabilities we could not continue with these models.

 Scaled numerical features using Min-Max Scaling for better model performance.

 Post Data: